Powered by machine learning, Chinese innovators are finding new applications in fast-growing markets.

 Ethical considerations, though, also need to be evaluated as business risks.

 The invasiveness of the surveillance capabilities is already causing a backlash – the European Union put a temporary ban on facial recognition in January, for example – and one that could grow.

-The rapid rise of Environmental, Social, and Governance (ESG) investing presents another major potential challenge.
-The assets controlled by investment vehicles attuned to social and financial considerations are exploding.
+The rapid rise of Environmental, Social and Governance (ESG) investing presents another major potential challenge.
+The assets controlled by investment vehicles attuned to both social and financial considerations are exploding.
 If ethical concerns mount, surveillance technology companies could find many investors turning away – even if they continue to deliver on the bottom line.